-Scientists offers way to disrupt fibrosisNovember 10th, 2013 in Medical research /
+Scientists offers way to disrupt fibrosisNovember 10, 2013 in Medicine & Health / Medical research

 A team of scientists that includes Saint Louis University researchers has identified a new way to intervene in the molecular and cellular cascade that causes fibrosis – a condition where the body's natural process of forming scars for wound healing goes into overdrive and causes diseases.
 The findings, published Nov.
 10 in the advance online issue of Nature Medicine, demonstrate a potential novel therapeutic approach to treat fibrotic diseases such as idiopathic pulmonary fibrosis and liver fibrosis.